Useful field of view

 In human vision, the useful field of view (or UFOV) is the visual area from which information can be extracted without eye or head movements.
-UFOV size generally decreases with age, most likely due to decreases in visual processing speed, reduced perception, and increased susceptibility to distraction.
+UFOV size generally decreases with age, most likely due to decreases in visual processing speed, reduced perception, and difficulty ignoring distraction.
 UFOV performance is correlated with important real-world issues, including risk of an automobile crash.
-Performance can be improved by computer-based training.
+Performance can be improved by computer-based training. :

 History

 UFOV assessment and training programs were primarily developed by Karlene Ball of the University of Alabama at Birmingham, and Daniel Roenker of Western Kentucky University.
 The first versions of the assessment and training programs were produced at Northwestern University by Robert Sekuler and Ball.
 These programs were originally made available through Visual Awareness Inc.

 Assessment

 The traditional UFOV assessment is a computer-based visual test containing three subtests.